Research challenges idea that upper cross syndrome causes pain

 For example, abducted or “winged” shoulder blades is a common feature of upper cross syndrome, and some researchers find that stretching shoulder abductors (e.g. trapezius, serratus anterior) for 30 seconds may be better in reducing the hunching posture than strengthening the shoulder retractors (e.g. rhomboids).

 The researchers also noted that any improvements from these exercises may be offset returning to normal activity.
-So it’s difficult to rely on results gained in a fully controlled setting when there are so many variables involved in the daily mechanics of life.
+Therefore, it’s difficult to rely on results gained in a fully controlled setting when there are so many variables involved in the daily mechanics of life.

 In 2016, researchers in South Korea studied strengthening and stretching the trapezius and levator scapulae.
 They found a positive impact on structural symptoms of upper crossed syndrome but couldn’t determine if they participants had any pain reduction because that question wasn’t included in the study.

-Exercise as a whole is a generally positive way to impact pain and discomfort in the body, without much evidence for “fixing” postural deviations.
+Exercise as a whole is a generally positive way to impact pain and discomfort in the body without much evidence for “fixing” postural deviations.
 So taking breaks from sedentary, immobile positions and moving your body in various ways can reduce discomfort and pain.

 Halley Moore